-Maybe you need help with a certain grammar point or there’s a word of chengyu you can’t memorize.
+Maybe you need help with a certain grammar point or you just can’t seem to make that one chengyu make sense.

 Scrutinizing the answers you get wrong and practising them will go a long way.

-9 Chinese Proverbs and Sayings to Level Up Your Mandarin While there are many sayings in English, Chinese proverbs are comparatively used much more frequently in everyday speech.
-These idioms are called chéngyǔ 成语.
-Chengyu are generally four characters long,…
+While there are many sayings in English, Chinese proverbs are comparatively used much more frequently in everyday speech.
+These are called chéngyǔ 成语.

 Of course, an important part of the HSK test is reading and writing.